 Retargeting is the process of showing your ads to people who’ve already visited your site but haven’t completed a transaction.
 Since this includes up to 98 out of 100 visitors, it is a massive opportunity to increase sales by targeting people you’ve already engaged with before.

 We’re big fans of retargeting at Authority Hacker.
-We talked about how it figures into our affiliate marketing plans in our post on Clickbank marketing in 2015.
+We talked about how it figures into our affiliate marketing plans in our post on Clickbank marketing.

 Retargeting offers a number of benefits: